Princess of Wales Hospital: Performance

+Prosecution of nurses scandal

+Multiple nurses were accused of negligence at the hospital, but prosecutions failed in October 2015 when it was determined that the computer log of patient records was unreliable.

 Uniforms

 Trinny Woodall and Susannah Constantine re-designed the uniforms of the catering department as part of their ITV show, Trinny & Susannah Undress the Nation.
 The episode was broadcast on 18 December 2007.

 Radio

 Bridgend's Hospital Radio (BHR) provides the hospital radio service at the hospital.

 The hospital radio is run by volunteers and features a variety of programming.
 The station is available to be listened live at the Princess of Wales Hospital and via an online stream.

 The station has received nominations at the Hospital Broadcasting Association Awards.
 For the 2022 award season, Bridgend's Hospital Radio received a nomination for Best Specialist Music Programme and presenter Connor Morgans won Gold for Male Presenter of the Year.